 Environmental Accounts is a satellite account within the European System of Accounts (ESA).
 A satellite account provides additional information on selected areas of specific interest.
-The Environment Goods and Services Sector (EGSS) is a subdivision within Environmental Accounts concerned with estimating the gross output and gross value added (GVA) at basic prices and employment by category of environment activity and industry in the State.
-EGSS statistics are compiled under EU Regulation (EU) 691/2011 and its amendment EU Regulation (EU) 538/2014.
-The official estimates of EGSS for Ireland covering the years 2011 to 2020 are published in this release.
+The Green Economy (Environment Goods and Services Sector) or EGSS is a subdivision within Environmental Accounts concerned with estimating the gross output and gross value added (GVA) at basic prices and employment by category of environment activity and economic activity in the State.
+EGSS statistics are compiled under EU Regulation (EU) 691/2011 and its amendments.
+The official estimates of EGSS for Ireland covering the years 2013 to 2022 are published in this release.

-EGSS, sometimes called 'eco-industries', encompasses activities in the so-called green economy.
+EGSS, sometimes called 'eco-industries', encompasses activities in the green economy.
 These activities generally include the production of renewable energy and energy saving activities such as retrofitting homes, along with the supply of water, treatment of wastewater, handling of waste and the construction of environment-related facilities.
-Using a variety of data sources, overall gross output in EGSS is estimated and allocated to industries according to NACE Rev. 2 (the Statistical Classification of Economic Activity in the European Communities) and type of environment sector activity.
+Using a variety of data sources, overall gross output in EGSS is estimated and allocated to economic activity according to NACE Rev. 2 (the Statistical Classification of Economic Activity in the European Communities) and type of environment activity.
 Importantly, for national economic purposes this shows the breakdown of environment activity and how the relative weights in that breakdown evolve over time.
-Ireland's classification of environment sector activities aligns with those of other EU member states.
+Ireland's classification of environment activities aligns with those of other EU member states.
 Accordingly, this information is particularly useful for informing policy on the green economy both nationally and at the EU level and more generally for monitoring developments in the wider economy.